 The RadSEP product provides a post-event analysis of the impact on the radiation environment at aviation altitudes due to solar energetic particle events during GLEs in addition to the contribution from galactic cosmic rays.
 The dose rates are calculated for a number of predefined flights with various departure times with respect to the GLE onset time.
 The product can be accessed under the Aircraft Effects and Radiation Exposure: Data Archives section of the Products tab.

 To protect aircrews' health, European legislation and various aviation authorities impose requirements concerning assessment and limitation of radiation exposure, as well as provision of information on cosmic radiation (see Auxiliary Info).

 Space weather also affects airborne technical infrastructure especially for high latitude flights.
 Solar phenomena emit electromagnetic radiation and energetic particles that can ionise lower layers of the ionosphere (so-called Polar Cap Absorption - PCA).
 Disturbed ionospheric conditions influence very high frequency (VHF) signals of Global Navigation Satellite System (GNSS) often used for aircraft navigation and high frequency (HF) radio communication.
-Due to effects like attenuation, phase shifts, unexpected reflections, interferences and scintillations it may come to a disruption and even loss of navigation and communication signals (Radio Blackouts).
+Due to effects like attenuation, phase shifts, unexpected reflections, interferences and scintillations may result in disruptions and even losses of navigation and communication signals (Radio Blackouts).
 Furthermore, aviation electronics and systems are exposed to atmospheric neutrons and protons created by cosmic rays interacting with atmospheric nuclei.
 This may lead to so-called Single Event Effects (SEE), mostly to a Single Event Upset (SEU) – non-destructive, soft error in electronics.